-Multiple initiatives, such as the Research Software Alliance (ReSA), and the European Open Science Cloud (EOSC), are looking into improving research software management, reusability, and sustainability13,14 with the aim of contributing to Open Science.
-Meanwhile, research institutions and funders are working on the necessary policies,15 provision of support, and guidance to include research software as part of the rewards and recognition system; and to facilitate the adoption of good practices.
+Multiple initiatives are looking into improving research software management, reusability, and sustainability^{13,14} with the aim of contributing to Open Science.
+Meanwhile, research institutions and funders are working on the necessary policies,15 provision of support,16 and guidance to include research software as part of the rewards and recognition system; and to facilitate the adoption of good practices.